biodash/biodash.github.io/content/codeclub/S03E03_PCA/index.md

 A "score plot" shows **the scores (coordinates) for each sample for two PCs**, typically the first two.

 We're going to need a dataframe to plot.
-But if we were to [`broom::tidy()`](https://generics.r-lib.org/reference/tidy.html) the matrix with scores (`pca$x`) like we've done with t-test and ANOVA output in previous weeks, we would get a dataframe with all PCs in one column that wouldn't be that easy to plot.
+But if we were to [`broom::tidy()`](https://generics.r-lib.org/reference/tidy.html) the scores matrix (`pca$x`), akin to what we've done with t-test and ANOVA output in previous weeks, we would get a dataframe with all PCs in one column that wouldn't be that easy to plot.

-So in this case, we'll just manipulate `pca$x` ourselves -- in particular, we want to add the source penguins dataframe back to it, which will allow us to color points by, say, species.
+So in this case, we'll just manipulate `pca$x` ourselves -- in particular, we want to add the source `penguins_noNA` dataframe back to it, which will allow us to color points by, say, `species`.

 <div class="highlight">